Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 Purpose: Test a player’s edgework, sharp turns, and speed.

 Explanation: Two pylons are placed 6 feet apart from each other at different stations on the ice.
 Players will skate in a figure-8 pattern around the cone for a total of 10 times.
-The first 5 times they will skate forwards, and the next 5 times they will skate backwards.
+The first 5 times they will skate forward, and the next 5 times they will skate backward.
 Players must stay close to the pylons during each turn.

 Your drills are explained, your players are warmed up, and your evaluators are ready to score!